 The Serpent God Set's children were successfully born in issue #25 (vol.2), they then in turn wipe out all life on Earth before moving on to conquer other planets and other dimensions.

-The Ed Edd N EddyFan FicThe Ed Of The World parodies this trope rather well.
+The Ed, Edd n EddyFan FicThe Ed Of The World parodies this trope rather well.
 Ed's monster movie marathon is suddenly interrupted by a test of the Emergency Broadcast System.
 Ed, being Ed, then thinks the world's going to end.
 He suddenly comes up with a crazy theory of the moon getting out of orbit and striking Earth (this may be a reference to Majora's Mask though).
-Eddy, being a opportunistic Jerk Ass that he is (take note that this takes place before The Movie) decides to take advantage of the situation for a scam.
-He declares Ed's basement a bomb shelter, on which the kids could pay to refuge themselves.
-They obviously fall for it, having no idea.
-When the following day comes up and they see the world hasn't ended, hilarity ensues.
+Eddy, being the opportunistic Jerk Ass that he is (take note that this takes place before The Movie) decides to take advantage of the situation for a scam.
+He convinces the kids that the world IS going to end later that evening and declares Ed's basement a bomb shelter, on which they could pay 50 cents to refuge themselves.
+They obviously fall for it, believing it to be true and having no idea that it's a scam.
+When the "Hour Of Doom" passes and they see that the world hasn't ended, hilarity ensues.
 What really takes the cake though is that you can totally see this happening in the show!

 The End Of Ponies: The end of Equestria is referred to as the Cataclysm; discovering how it happened drives the plot from Chapter 5 onward.
 As of Chapter 30, the Cataclysm may also be called (or have something to do with) the Onyx Eclipse.